Dashboard Member settings

 Note that the date of service of the Notice is the date that the tenant receives the Notice.
 Alternatively, if the tenant doesn’t acknowledge service but you correctly delivered the Section 8 Notice, the date you can prove that they should reasonably have received it will be the date of service.

-This means that any time before the notice gets to the tenant is not included in the notice period required for the Notice.
-Take this into account when posting a Section 8 Notice by, for example, allowing for at least 3 days of postage time.
+This means that any time before the Notice gets to the tenant is not included in the notice period required for the Notice.
+Take this into account when posting a Section 8 Notice by, for example, allowing for at least three days of postage time.

 A copy of your Section 8 Notice will be stored automatically in your Rocket Lawyer account ‘Dashboard’.